A Guide to Misdiagnosis Claims: Do You Have A Claim?

 - Prescription errors

-- Failure to recommend a patient for further tests to make correct diagnosis
+- Failure to recommend a patient for further tests to make the correct diagnosis

 - Failure to refer a patient to a Specialist or Consultant for further examination